• Work with me

 Tip #6 Keep them off.

 If you really want to save money learn to live with less.
 Turn off the lights if you don’t need them.
-Use fans rather than air conditioning (read how we live with A/C here for tips).
+Use fans rather than air conditioning (read how we live without with A/C here).

 Use power strips for electronics and shut it off when they are not in use.
 So many items still use electricity even when they are off.
 Ensure they don’t buy flipping the switch on a power strip before bed each night.